kenaniah/activerecord-querify/README.md

 # the above allows the client to request between 1 - 10 results per page, returning 5 results per page by default
 ```

-Querify will then pickup `:page` and `:per_page` from the request's params hash to automatically control which page is returned & the number of results to return.
+Querify will then pickup `?page` and `?per_page` from the request's params hash to automatically control which page is returned & the number of results to return.

-To access a particular page of results, pass the `:page` parameter in your URL:
+To access a particular page of results, pass the `?page` parameter in your URL:

 ```ruby
 www.example.com/posts?page=5&per_page=10
 ```

-If omitted, `:page` is defaulted to 1, and `:per_page` is defaulted to 20.
+If omitted, `?page` is defaulted to 1, and `?per_page` is defaulted to the `:per_page` config option.

 ### Pagination Header Metadata